-Post-stratification is a population based weighting adjustment.
+Post-stratification is a population-based weighting adjustment.
 Post-stratification adjustment reduces variances through external population totals for ratio adjustments.
 These adjustments also reduce bias for noncoverage and nonresponse.
 Post-stratification has been consistently applied at the last stage of weighting adjustments in the NSFG since Cycle 1 (1973).

-Post-stratification is limited to a set of respondent variables on which population estimates are available.
-Poststratification by age, gender, and race/ethnicity, is common because of the availability of population estimates of the sizes of those subpopulations from Census and Current Population Survey (CPS) analysis.
-These were the factors used in the current post-stratification scheme.
+Post-stratification was limited to a set of respondent variables on which population estimates were available.
+Post-stratification by age, sex, and race/Hispanic origin, is common because of the availability of population estimates of the sizes of those subpopulations from Census and Current Population Survey (CPS) analysis.
+These were the factors used in the most recent post-stratification scheme.
 Let W_g denote the sum of the population in the g-th subpopulation and w_g denote the corresponding sum of fifth-step nonresponse adjusted weights for interviewed persons.
-The simple post-stratification adjustment is the ratio W_g/w_g for each cell.
+The simple post-stratification adjustment is the ratio W_g / w_g for each cell.

-The control totals are supplied by the U.S. Census Bureau.
-In previous years, counts of civilian, noninstitutionalized persons were obtained from the Census Bureau.
+The control totals were supplied by the U.S. Census Bureau.
+For the 2006-2010 NSFG and earlier NSFGs, counts of civilian, noninstitutionalized persons were obtained from the Census Bureau.
 These counts were combined with counts of military personnel not living in group quarters obtained from another source, such as the Defense Manpower Data Center.
-Starting in 2011-2013 and including2015-2017 NSFG, counts of the household population were obtained from the Census Bureau that also included military personnel in households.
-These personnel are usually excluded from household populations, but were included here since they are an important segment of the age-eligible population.
-Unlike counts of civilian, noninstitutionalized persons from the Census Bureau, the counts of the household population used since 2011-2013 do not include individuals living in noninstitutional group quarters, such as college dormitories.
+Starting in 2011-2013 and including 2017-2019 NSFG, counts of the household population were obtained from the Census Bureau.
+These also included military personnel in households.
+(These personnel are usually excluded from household populations, but were included here since they are an important segment of the age-eligible population.)
+Unlike counts of the civilian, noninstitutionalized persons from the Census Bureau, the counts of the household population used since 2011-2013 do not include individuals living in noninstitutional group quarters, such as college dormitories, thus there is a small discontinuity between the NSFG sample and the population counts.

-Since data were collected from September 2015 through September 2017, it was necessary to determine a point in time to use as the reference point for the population.
-The U.S. Census Bureau provided control totals as of July 1 in each year, therefore July 1, 2016 was selected as the reference point for the population, roughly the midpoint of this data collection period.
-The selected factors used for post-stratification were age (in seven categories: 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, and 45-49), sex, and race/ethnicity (in three categories: black non-Hispanic, non-black non-Hispanic, and Hispanic).
+Since data were collected from September 2017 through September 2019, it was necessary to determine a point in time to use as the reference point for the population.
+The U.S. Census Bureau provided control totals as of July 1 in each year, therefore July 1, 2018 was selected as the reference point for the population, roughly the midpoint of this data collection period.
+The selected factors used for post-stratification were age (in seven categories: 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, and 45-49), sex, and race/Hispanic origin (in three categories: black non-Hispanic, non-black non-Hispanic, and Hispanic).
 This created 42 (7x2x3) separate cells for which population counts were compared to estimated totals.
 The estimates were based on weights which are the product of the base probability of selection weight and the nonresponse adjustments described earlier.
-Table 7 presents, for each of the 42 cells, the number of respondents, the population total, the weighted (using selection and nonresponse weights) sample estimate, and the post-stratification adjustment (W_g/w_g).
+Table 7 presents, for each of the 42 cells, the number of respondents, the population total, the weighted (using selection and nonresponse weights) sample estimate, and the post-stratification adjustment (W_g / w_g).